Caparrini/mloptimizer/README.md

 # 3) Create the optimizer and optimize the classifier
 opt = SklearnOptimizer(clf_class=DecisionTreeClassifier, features=X, labels=y, hyperparam_space=hyperparameter_space)

+# 4) Optimize the classifier, the optimization returns the best estimator found in the optimization process
+# - 10 generations starting with a population of 10 individuals, other parameters are set to default
-clf = opt.optimize_clf(10, 10)
+clf = opt.optimize_clf(population=10, generations=10)
 ```
+Other algorithms can be used, such as `RandomForestClassifier` or `XGBClassifier` which have a
+default hyperparameter space defined in the library.
+Even if the algorithm is not included in the default hyperparameter space, you can define your own hyperparameter space
+following the documentation.

-The last line of code will create a directory in the current folder with a name like `YYYYMMDD_nnnnnnnnnn_SklearnOptimizer`.
+The optimization will create a directory in the current folder with a name like `YYYYMMDD_nnnnnnnnnn_SklearnOptimizer`.
 This folder contains the results of the optimization,
 including the best estimator found and the log file `opt.log` informing with all the steps,
 the best estimator and the result of the optimization.